Functions for working with text (UTF-8 strings) and character values. Read the value of a variable and put a reference to it on the stack

 pub fn is_numeric(self: text) -> boolean

-True if all characters are numeric digits (Unicode numeric, not just ASCII 0–9).
+True if the text is non-empty and all characters are numeric digits (Unicode numeric, not just ASCII 0–9).

 pub fn is_numeric(self: character) -> boolean